ivangfr/https-springboot-react/README.md

 - **movies-shell**

-  - Open a new terminal and navigate to `https-springboot-react/movies-shell` folder
+  - Open a new terminal and navigate to the `https-springboot-react/movies-shell` folder

   - Run the command below to package the `jar`:
     ```